Variables in Java: Local, Instance and Static Variables

 }

-This Java example illustrates the concept of local variables with a scope that is only the main method by declaring and initializing a local variable "var" with the value 89.
+This demonstration in our Java Compiler illustrates the concept of local variables with a scope that is only the main method by declaring and initializing a local variable "var" with the value 89.

 Local Variable: 89